Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Investigation into stillbirth and neonatal death cases

-The Telegraph have undertaken an investigation into NHS hospitals in England, alleging that babies who were born alive, were in fact stillborn.
+The Telegraph have undertaken an investigation into NHS hospitals in England, alleging that babies who were born alive, were stillborn.
 This has prompted accusations hospital Trusts were trying to avoid scrutiny.

 Coroners are not able to carry out inquests into stillbirths, unlike neonatal death.
 In 2019 the Government proposed changing the rules to give coroners the power to investigate stillbirths, but to date, the legislation has not been changed.
 This can prevent families from understanding the reason for their loss.